IntelLabs/cc-glibc/CONTRIBUTING.md

 ### License

-The Intel Labs C3-GLIBC project is licensed under the terms in [LICENSE](https://github.com/IntelLabs/c3-glibc/blob/main/LICENSE).
+The Intel Labs C3-GLIBC project is licensed under [GPL-2.0](https://github.com/IntelLabs/c3-glibc/blob/main/COPYING) and [LGPL-2.1](https://github.com/IntelLabs/c3-glibc/blob/main/COPYING.LIB) licenses.
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ### Sign your work